amaria33/osTicket-Ticket-Lifecycle-Examples/README.md

     title="Click for the larger version." /></a>
 </p>
 <p>
-Due to the severity of the situtation, I marked the SLA as a SEV-A which is 1 hour to work.
-This is can cause a loss in the business so we it's of high pirority!
+Due to the severity of the situtation, I marked the SLA as a SEV-A which is 1 HR to work.
+This is can cause a loss in the business so it's of high pirority!
 </p>
 <br />